22 May 2019

 Finally, on the one hand, our globalised food systems are no longer able to generate shared growth that benefits local artisans and small producers and, on the other hand, they threaten cultural heritage and food traditions that are precious for community life.

-Open to institutional partners, civil society actors and the private sector, it will be aimed (1) to deepen knowledge and pool expertise (2) to develop and jointly support training and training activities and actions on the ground (3) to bring these issues at the centre of national, regional the Mediterranean and international debates.
+Open to institutional partners, civil society actors and the private sector, it will be aimed (1) to deepen knowledge and pool expertise (2) to develop and jointly support training activities and actions on the ground (3) to bring these issues at the centre of national, regional the Mediterranean and international debates.

 A white paper, the terms of reference of which will be jointly defined, will be prepared to propose the first elements of an action plan for sustainable, responsible and inclusive food systems.
 A foresight exercise may also be envisaged to make this white paper a tool for decision-making and to help prioritise actions and investment in this area.